 Part of our long-term vision for the City is having bike and pedestrian amenities that will encourage people to choose a means of travel other than only by single-occupancy automobile.
-These projects are currently in planning and will have an impact for many years into the future.

 Converting car trips of one mile or less to bicycle and walking trips is a successful method of helping the City meet one of its sustainability goals.
-In 2007, The city council adopted a Sustainable Initiatives Plan
+In 2007, the City Council adopted a Sustainable Initiatives Plan

 (SIP) that outlines our plan for environmental responsibility and includes specific, measurable goals.
 One of our goals is to provide safe, effective and pleasurable biking and walking routes to increase the number of trips under one mile made by walking or bicycle from 3% to 30% by 2020.